Pan Shu: As imperial consort and empress

 When Lady Pan was becoming increasingly favoured by Sun Quan, Sun He, the third son of Suan Quan, just became the heir in 242, Sun Quan decided to show respect to the heir's mother Lady Wang through dismissing other favored ladies.
 Lady Pan, on the other hand, was allowed to stay with Sun Quan even when he was traveling.
 There are two anecdotes about Pan at this time.
 One of the stories said that the emperor and Pan often visited a pavilion called Zhaoxuan together.
 When Lady Pan felt very happy, she drank a lot of wine and poured the remaining wine under the high platform.
 At this moment, a ruby ring fell out of the wine glass.
 The wife hung the ruby ring on a pomegranate branch, and Sun Quan built a palace for her called Liuhuantai (榴環臺) for her, which means "the palace of pomegranate and ring".
-Another story reflects the Pan's intelligence.
-Lady Pan once went fishing with the Sun Quan, Sun Quan felt very happy to catch a big fish.
+Another story reflects Lady Pan's intelligence.
+Lady Pan once went fishing with the Sun Quan, and Sun Quan felt very happy to catch a big fish.
 Pan, however, was worried and said, "Today is so happy, will there be a day of worry in the future?"
-People believed that the Pan's words foreshadowed the political chaos at the end of Sun Quan's reign.
+People believed that Lady Pan's words foreshadowed the political chaos at the end of Sun Quan's reign.

 Lady Pan was pregnant.
 She dreamt of receiving a dragon head and gave birth to Sun Liang in 243.
 As the favourites of Sun Quan, Pan Shu and Sun Liang are expected to become empress and crown prince respectively.
 Later in 250, in the aftermath of a succession struggle between Sun Quan's sons Sun He and Sun Ba, Sun Liang was designated as the crown prince by his father.

 In 251, Sun Quan instated Lady Pan as the empress.
-Before that, none of the concubines, including the crown prince's mother, were officially stated as empress since Suan Quan once declared that he would not appoint concubine as the empress.
+Before that, none of the concubines, including the crown prince's mother, were officially instated as empress since Suan Quan once declared that he would not appoint a concubine as the empress.
 An amnesty was implemented and new era date was used in order to celebrate Pan becoming the empress.
 It could be seen that among Sun Quan's many favored concubines, Pan Shu, as a special presence, had been valued.